OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/drivers/doe_driver.rst

 generated.
 Since we are running on two processors, those cases have been split with 5 cases run on the first processor and 4 cases on the second.

-Note that we have used the :code:`all_procs` argument to `SqliteRecorder` so that a separate case file is generated for each processor, otherwise we would only get cases from the root processor.
+Note that, when running in parallel, the `SqliteRecorder` will generate a separate case file for each processor on which a case is recorded.
+A message will be displayed indicating the name of each file, as seen in the example.

 .. embed-code::
     openmdao.drivers.tests.test_doe_driver.TestParallelDOEFeature.test_full_factorial